0xTSU/zxtsubxu.github.io/_posts/2021-03-15-twitter-scraper.markdown

 ---
 layout: post
-title:  "First Step into Python - A Twitter Scraper"
+title:  "Twitter Image Scraper"
 date:   2021-03-15 13:06:28 -0800
 categories: projects
 ---

+# First step in Python - A Twitter Scraper

 As an aside from my coursework, I wanted to dip my toes into various programming languages and see how the basic principles are implemented.
 Python is a popular language that's extremely easy to learn.
 I found to my benefit that I was quickly able to adjust to its syntax, learn the indent rules, how to instantiate a class, and how to run programs.
 Despite its flaws, I can see why its one of the most widely used languages for programming.